Ladder Safety Tips

 - Always inspect a ladder before using it to make sure it is in good condition.
 It shouldn’t have any loose or missing parts and should never feel rickety.

 - You should always pick the right ladder for the job.
 Make sure the duty rating of the ladder is greater than your weight plus the weight of any tools, supplies, or other objects that will be carried on the ladder.
 The ladder should also be of a sufficient height that you never have to advance all the way to the top step.

 - Ladders must be set up on firm, level ground, and it’s important to ensure there is nothing that could cause the legs to slip while you’re using the ladder.

 - Never have more than one person at a time use a ladder, unless it is specifically designed to hold more than one person.

 - Never place ladders in front of closed doors that can open.
-Those on the other side of the door won’t know not to swing the door open.
-The door needs to be opened, locked or clearly marked.
+Those on the other side of the door won’t know to swing the door open.
+The door needs to be opened, locked, or clearly marked.